 Considering a new mattress?
 If you haven't replaced yours for seven years (or more), now is the time for an upgrade.
-With many of us living hectic lives, getting a good night's sleep is more important than ever and experts at the National Sleep Foundation suggest adults aged 26 to 64 need between seven and nine hours of sleep a night.
+With many of us living hectic lives, getting a good night's sleep is more important than ever.
+Experts suggest adults aged 26 to 64 need between seven and nine hours of sleep a night.
 And ideally, those hours will be undisturbed.

 How often should you replace your mattress?